apache/nuttx/configs/README.txt

 	STMicro STM3210E-EVAL development board based on the STMicro STM32F103ZET6 microcontroller (ARM Cortex-M3).
 This port uses the GNU Cortex-M3 toolchain.

+configs/teensy
+	This is theport of NuttX to the PJRC Teensy++ 2.0 board.
+This board is developed by http://pjrc.com/teensy/.
+The Teensy++ 2.0 is based on an Atmel AT90USB1286 MCU.

 configs/us7032evb1
 	This is a port of the Hitachi SH-1 on the Hitachi SH-1/US7032EVB1 board.